CEEMS Exporter

 or ENABLE_PERF

-environment variable is set.
+environment variables is set.

-As demonstrated in the example, more than one environment variable can be configured and presence of at least one of the configured environment variables is enough to trigger the perf metrics monitoring.
+As demonstrated in the example, more than one environment variable can be configured and the presence of at least one of the configured environment variables is enough to trigger the perf metrics monitoring.

 the value of the environment variable is not checked.
 Thus, an environment variable like